5 Baby Worries That Keep You Up (And 8 Ways to Sleep Easier)

 5 Common Intrusive Postpartum Worries

 This fear is super common, especially among new parents.
-Your baby seems so fragile, and your sleep-deprived brain might conjure up worst-case scenarios.
+Your baby seems so fragile, and your sleep-deprived brain might conjure up worst-case scenarios."Is my baby breathing?"

 This fear can lead to hyper-vigilance and exhaustion.
 While it's important to be attentive, it's also crucial to remember that you can't control everything.